giamir/giamir.github.io/_posts/2016-12-22-unit-testing-a-react-redux-app.md

 One of the last challenge we faced on the project I currently work on was too find out a strategy to structure our React Redux unit tests.

 ## Why unit testing is important?
-Before starting any sort of rumbling is good to stop for one second and remind ourselves some  benefits unit testing provides.
+Before starting any sort of rambling it is good to stop for one second and remind ourselves of the benefits unit testing provides.

 > Unit testing is a type of automated test that is the closest to the code itself.

-Unit tests help find software bugs early; they give confidence to devs when it is refactoring time (hence always) and they provide a live documentation to our software.
+Unit tests help find software bugs early; they give confidence to devs when it is refactoring time (hence always) and they provide live documentation to our software.
 They are also the bedrock of **T**est **D**riven **D**evelopment.

 > Unit tests provide **fast** feedback on code.

 These are just some of the reasons why if you are not unit testing your React Redux application yet you should start to think of doing so.

 ## How to unit test a React Redux Application?
-React and Redux are pretty new technologies and, as always, in software development there is no an absolute dogmatic way to test code; developers take different approaches and use different tools based on their needs.
+React and Redux are pretty new technologies and, as always, in software development there is no absolute dogmatic way to test code; developers take different approaches and use different tools based on their needs.

-After few weeks of research me and my team came up with a *React Redux Manifesto*.
+After a few weeks of research me and my team came up with a *React Redux Manifesto*.

 ![React Redux Manifesto](https://s3.eu-west-2.amazonaws.com/websitegiamir/react-redux-manifesto.png)

 It was a way to start being consistent within the team.
 We collected testing guidelines and we explained why we decided to test things in a way rather than another one.
-Today I want to share our takeaway from this experience hoping this could help other developers to shape a testing strategy for their React Redux applications.
+Today I want to share our takeaway from this experience, hoping this could help other developers to shape a testing strategy for their React Redux applications.

 Enough talking, let's dive into the matter.